purplesyringa/site/blog/faster-comparison-modulo-alpha-equivalence/index.md

 2. A linear-time algorithm for validating the resulting hashes for lack of collisions.
 Together with 1., this produces a reliable classification algorithm with expected linear runtime.
 3. An algorithm for computing $\alpha$-equivalence classes in $\mathcal{O}(n \log n)$ guaranteed time, as a deterministic alternative to 1.+2.

+Over the course of the article, we use Python-like pseudocode.
+A common pattern in the pseudocode is using `dict[...]` to associate temporary data with terms or variables.
+This should be read as using linear arrays addressed by unique term/variable indices, or alternatively ad-hoc fields in data types, as opposed to a hash table access.

 ### Prior art